diyclassics/diyclassics.github.io/cv.md

 ### Professional Organizations

-- Society for Classical Studies
+- Society for Classical Studies (SCS)
-- Classical Association of the Atlantic States
+- Classical Association of the Atlantic States (CAAS)
-- Alliance of Digital Humanities Organizations
+- Alliance of Digital Humanities Organizations (ADHO)
-- Forum for Classical Librarians and Scholarly Communications
+- Forum for Classical Librarians and Scholarly Communications (FCLSC)
+- New York City Digital Humanities (NYCDH)

 <!---
 ### Outreach